Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

+This app is a project in wich we practice to fetch data from an API, manage state using hooks, and render the data in a simple user interface.

-Replace this readme with your own information about your project.
+The NewThought component allows users to add new thoughts, and the ThoughtList component displays a list of thoughts with the option to increase the number of hearts.is readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.